 The duck dish was my favourite and I can’t rate it highly enough – perfectly pink in the middle with a delicious sauce and blackberries to bring out the flavors.

-17. Katzenjammers – A stunning modernish take on a traditional Bavarian Bierkeller.
-Very cool and very tasty cheese Pretzels!!
+End your day at this stunning modern take on a traditional Bavarian Bierkeller; very cool venue with very tasty cheese Pretzels!!